amitozralhan/ChessAPI/README.md

 ### How to Use

-1. ChessAPI.postman_collection inside Postman Collection folder can be imported into Postman.
+1. I have included ChessAPI.postman_collection.json inside Postman Collection folder which can be imported into Postman.
 It has all the API end points configured and ready to test.
 2. Execute "Create New Game".
 This will create a new game with default state.
 3. Execute all other end points to test different scenarios.